EvanDLang/SHIFT-SMCE-User-Guide/docs/source/notebooks/clustering_examples.rst

 Open an interactive notebook:

 #.
-Sign into the SHIFT SMCE Daskhub and select an instance size in different tab
+Sign into the SHIFT SMCE Daskhub and select an instance size in a different tab

 #.
 Follow this `link`_